openstack/neutron/doc/source/devref/api_extensions.rst

 discover if an attribute will be available.

-For example, if Flavors were migrated to include standard attributes, we we need a new 'flavor-standardattr' extension.
+For example, if Flavors were migrated to include standard attributes, we need a new 'flavor-standardattr' extension.
 Then as an API caller, I will know that flavors will have timestamps by checking for 'flavor-standardattr' and 'timestamps'.